lomonoga/Pull_Request_Reviewer_Assignment_Service/README.md

 # Pull Requests Service

-A service that allows you to work with Merge Requests.
+A service that allows you to work with Merge Requests

 To run this service , install Docker on your device and run it from the root source:
 ```
 docker compose up
 ```
-This will launch the application on port 8080.
+This will launch the application on port 8080

-All commands are described in the yml file in the docs directory.
+All commands are described in the yml file in the docs directory

 ---
 Enjoy :)